Krishnastm63/phase2Project/README.md

 • clone project

-• Import the “database\database.sql” file to your database administration tool.
+• Import the “database\learners_academy.sql” file to your database administration tool.

 • Go to “\src\main\webapp\META-INF\context.xml” file and open it.